Spin superfluidity and magnon BEC

 There are many new physical phenomena related to the Bose condensation of magnons, which have been observed after the discovery of HPD.
-These include in particular compact objects with finite number of the Bose condensed magnons.
+These include in particular compact objects -- coherently precessing states trapped by orbital texture \cite{Bunkov2005}.
 At small number $N$ of the pumped magnons, the system is similar to the Bose condensate of the ultracold atoms in harmonic traps, while at larger $N$ the analog of the $Q$-ball in particle physics develops \cite{BunkovVolovik2007}.

-A $Q$-ball is a non-topological soliton solution in field theories containing a complex scalar field $\Psi$. $Q$-balls are stabilized due to the conservation of the global $U(1)$ charge $Q$ \cite{Coleman1985}: they exist if the energy minimum develops at nonzero $\phi$ at fixed $Q$.
-At the quantum level, $Q$-ball is formed due to suitable attractive interaction that binds the quanta of $\Psi$-field into a large compact object.
+A $Q$-ball is a non-topological soliton solution in field theories containing a complex scalar field $\Psi$. $Q$-balls are stabilized due to the conservation of the global $U(1)$ charge $Q$ \cite{Coleman1985}.
+They are formed due to suitable attractive interaction that binds the quanta of $\Psi$-field into a large compact object.
 In some modern SUSY scenarios $Q$-balls are considered as a heavy particle-like objects, with $Q$ being the baryon and/or lepton number.
 For many conceivable alternatives, $Q$-balls may contribute significantly to the dark matter and baryon contents of the Universe, as described in review \cite{Enq}.
 Stable cosmological $Q$-balls can be searched for in existing and planned experiments \cite{Kus}.

 The $Q$-ball is a rather general physical object, which in principle can be formed in condensed matter systems.
 In particular, $Q$-balls were suggested in the atomic Bose-Einstein condensates \cite{QBallBEC}.
 In $^3$He-B, the $Q$-balls are formed as special states of phase coherent precession of magnetization.
 The role of the $Q$-charge is played by the projection ${\cal S}_z$ of the total spin of the system on the axis of magnetic field, which is a rather well conserved quantity at low temperature, or which is the same the magnon number ${\cal N}$.
 At the quantum level, this $Q$-ball is a compact object formed by magnons -- quanta of the corresponding $\Psi$-field.